ythuang0522/StriDe/README.md

 # StriDe
 The StriDe Assembler integrates string and de Bruijn graph by decomposing reads within error-prone regions, while extending paire-end read into long reads for assembly through repetitive regions.
 The entire implementation is done by revising Simpson's SGA components, porting Li's ropebwt2 for FM-index construction, and adding key components of this assembler.

+# Compile
+To compile StriDe assembler, simply type
+1. ./autogen.sh
+2. ./configure
+3. make

+An executable program called stride will be found under the StriDe folder.

+# Execution
-The program can be executed all-in-one or step-by-step, depending on the commands specified.
+The program can be executed in all-in-one mode or step-by-step mode, depending on the commands specified.

 All-in-one Commands:

       all	  Perform error correction, long-read generation, overlap computation, and assembly in one run

 Step-by-step Commands:

       preprocess  filter and quality-trim reads
       index       build FM-index for a set of reads correct     correct sequencing errors in reads